abyx/octopress/source/_posts/2015-12-17-angulars-component-what-is-it-good-for.markdown

 And, non-component directives should be rare, which means they’ll stand out even more.

 That’s why, in my opinion, using this new syntax is worthwhile.
+You can read the full docs about it [here](https://docs.angularjs.org/api/ng/type/angular.Module#component).

 So, start using `.component()` once 1.5 is out: you have unlocked a new skill!